corda/corda-docs-portal/content/en/docs/corda-os/4.5/node-naming.md

 * The `country` attribute is a valid *ISO 3166-1<https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>* two letter code in upper-case
-* The `organisation` field of the name obeys the following constraints:>
+* The `organisation` field of the name obeys the following constraints:

     * Has at least two letters

-* All data fields adhere to the following constraints:>
+* All data fields adhere to the following constraints:

     * Upper-case first letter
     * Does not include the following characters: `,`, `=`, `$`, `"`, `'`, `\`
     * Is in NFKC normalization form
     * Does not contain the null character
-    * Only the latin, common and inherited unicode scripts are supported
+    * Only the Latin, common and inherited unicode scripts are supported
     * No double-spacing
     * No leading or trailing whitespace